bRiggin/currency-converter/README.md

 * The application performs no data connection checking

-* The application performs no specific threading but rather relies on the behaviour of LiveData and Retrofit libraries.
+* The application performs no specific threading but rather relies on the behaviour of LiveData and Retrofit libraries

 * The application performs no persistance

 * The application does not include a bespoke app icon

-* The application obtains the meta data for each currency uses a queue, the introduction of a factory class would allow for this to be done concurrently.
+* The application obtains the meta data for each currency uses a queue, the introduction of a factory class would allow for this to be done concurrently